enpuyou/script-api-lambda-dynamodb/README.md

 A script for automating deployment of `api-lambda-dynamodb` that will

-- Create an `IAM Role` with policies that allow the usage of `Lambda`, `DynamoDB`, `APIGateway`, and `CloudWatchLogs`
+- Create an `IAM Role` with policies that allows the usage of `Lambda`, `DynamoDB`, `APIGateway`, and `CloudWatchLogs`

 - Create and deploy an API with two methods: POST(API Key required) and